census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 {{</highlight>}}
 {{</tabs>}}

-We will later use this tag, called KeyMethod, to record what method is being invoked.
+We will later use this tag, called KEY_METHOD, to record what method is being invoked.
 In our scenario, we will only use it to record that "repl" is calling our data.

 Again, this is arbitrary and purely up the user.
 For example, if we wanted to track what operating system a user is using, we could do so like this:
 ```java